+No "new" provisions involving SSM, director's variance, or director's discretion are being submitted with this SIP revision.
 There are alternative tools in the CAA to address existing SIP deficiencies.
-No "new" provisions involving SSM, director's variance, or director's discretion are being submitted with this SIP revision.

-All measures in Attachment A are codified by EPA into the District's SIP at 40 C.F.R. § 52.470(c) or (3) on the dates specified in Attachment A.
+All measures in Attachment A are codified by EPA into the District's SIP at 40 C.F.R. § 52.470(c) on the dates specified in Attachment A.